syncfusion-content/blazor-docs/blazor/circular-gauge/ranges.md

 # Ranges in Blazor Circular Gauge Component

-You can categorizes certain interval on Circular Gauge axis using the [CircularGaugeRanges](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.CircularGauge.CircularGaugeRanges.html) tag.
+You can categorize certain interval on Circular Gauge axis using the [CircularGaugeRanges](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.CircularGauge.CircularGaugeRanges.html) tag.

 ## Range start and end